 Is this how binding is meant to be used or am I completely misinterpreting it?
+I haven't found the answer in the official documentation either, just that "you can bind an arbitrary number of arguments of (possibly) different types."

 If I'm not misunderstanding, how do I specify that the bound argument is my NAME variable?